Our Constitution

 • (6) Be an ex-officio member of all committees.

-• (7) Require on audit annually or as often as necessary.
+• (7) Require an audit annually or as often as necessary.

 • (b) Vice-President: The Vice-President shall assist the President, and upon request, handle the discharge of his duties.